nadrino/kotor-walkthrough/kotor2/walkthrough/00_LS_Temperate/index.md

 - Compartment in Ebon Hawk not showing up
 - Party can be changed on Onderon -> sjoudn;t be the case
-- Onderon: missing line: "...And so S-0D3's transmission clearly shows that the murderer was firing from the marketplace.
+- [SOLVED: no VO] Onderon: missing line: "...And so S-0D3's transmission clearly shows that the murderer was firing from the marketplace.
 But Dhagon came running from his office.
 It couldn't have been him."

 ## Before playing